CanyonTurtle/dvhs-devteams/docs/articles/refining-build-skill.md

 # Know thy Spacing

-) is the preferred, most scalable way to space out the robot.
+**Spacing** refers to putting nylon spacers, tefflons, steel washers, shaft collars, and whatever else is going across the screw/axle on a joint, such that the parts can't slide around.
+Spacing is the only thing standing in between order and chaos on the drivetrain, the lift, and whatever else gets built - with spacing, the fight against slop is real.
+It is therefore important to be **precise** and **exact** - that means you know what the spacing should be, mathematically!

+There are many ways to measure spacing.
+A ruler is an ok method, but there are more precise ways.
+For example, [Vex](https://www.vexrobotics.com/channel.html) publishes their part information, complete with dimensions.
+You might find everything you need to calculate spacing from this.
+Vex puts what are called `.STEP` files on their part product pages too - this is a complete 3D representation of a part.
+In combination with a free `.STEP` part viewer [online by autodesk](https://viewer.autodesk.com/), you might be able to space out your design without touching a piece of metal!
+That being said, having the full CAD program and designing your robot via computer is the most scalable way to space out the robot - it will measure distances for you the easiest.

 > 'OD and ID' stand for 'Outside Diameter' and Inside Diameter' respectively.

-You should also know some basic facts about how VEX distances correlate in real life:
+Here are some basic facts about how VEX distances correlate in real life:

 ![c channel spacing](_media/refining-build-skill/c-chan-spacing.jpg)